devnix/belfiore-code/README.md

 # Attribution

 - Cities List of Values: CC BY 4.0 Ministero dell'interno
-- Countries List of Values: CC BY 3.0 Istituto nazionale di statistica
+- Regions List of Values: CC BY 3.0 Istituto nazionale di statistica

 Inspired by [Marketto/codice-fiscale-utils](https://github.com/Marketto/codice-fiscale-utils), done to use in conjunction with [DavidePastore/codice-fiscale](https://github.com/DavidePastore/codice-fiscale)